-6. Data Management Activities
+7. Data Management Activities

-The Data Quality Policy and Standards document defines the Data Quality Hierarchy in the following categories, as shown in Exhibit 5.
+The Data Quality Policy and Standards document defines the Data Quality Hierarchy in the following categories.
 These categories will be used in the next sections of the plan to align and establish the ongoing data management activities:

-► CCWIS and Non-CCWIS data
+- CCWIS and Non-CCWIS data

 - Data Quality Initiatives

 - Data Quality Reviews

 - Data Exchange Standards

 - Data Quality and Reports

 - Data Quality Administration